renovatebot/renovate/docs/usage/configuration-options.md

 ## gerritAutoApprove

-If set to `true`, Renovate will automatically approve (assign Code-Review label = +2) their own changes.
+If set to `true`, Renovate automatically approves its own changes.
+This means Renovate assigns the Code-Review label = +2.

 ## gitAuthor